What is special about this course?

 How will I study my course?

 You will also spend a significant amount of time increasing your skills through practical, experiential learning.
-The main adventure practical disciplines included are mountaineering and climbing, paddle sports, and mountain biking, with a wide scope for progression and application of theories throughout the four years of study.
+The main disciplines included are mountaineering and climbing, paddle sports and mountain biking, with a wide scope for progression and application of theories throughout the four years of study, through field work and industry activity.

 All essential personal protective equipment (PPE) and specialist equipment can be accessed from our comprehensive stores, but students will need to purchase their own personal clothing, waterproofs and footwear for most activities (with the exception of very specialised footwear such as winter boots).
 As a professional practitioner you are also expected to consider purchasing your own personal equipment as your involvement and skills grow.
 Excellent deals on prices from a range of suppliers are available for students.